Lagomorpha: Pikas

-Pikas, also known as conies, are entirely represented by the family Ochotonidae and are small mammals native to mountainous regions of western North America and Central Asia.
+Pikas are entirely represented by the family Ochotonidae and are small mammals native to mountainous regions of western North America and Central Asia.
 They are mostly about 15 cm long and have greyish-brown, silky fur, small rounded ears, and almost no tail.
 Their four legs are nearly equal in length.
 Some species live in scree, making their homes in the crevices between broken rocks, while others construct burrows in upland areas.
 The rock-dwelling species are typically long-lived and solitary, having one or two small litters each year contributing to stable populations.
 The burrowing species, in contrast, are short-lived, gregarious and have multiple large litters during the year.
 These species tend to have large swings in population size.
 The gestation period of the pika is around one month long, and the newborns are altricial (eyes and ears closed, no fur).
 The social behaviour of the two groups also differs: the rock dwellers aggressively maintain scent-marked territories, while the burrowers live in family groups, they interact vocally with each other and defend a mutual territory.
 Pikas are diurnal and are active early and late in the day during hot weather.
 They feed on all sorts of plant material.
 As they do not hibernate, they make "haypiles" of dried vegetation which they collect and carry back to their homes to store for use during winter.